YvannGuy/YvannGuy/README.md

 # 💫 About Me:
-I'm a software developer with a background in graphic design, passionate about design, and always looking for improvement. </br> Currently, I'm working on exciting projects and trying to contribute to the tech world.
-I'm improving my skills in JavaScript, React, Next.js, and learning Python.
-I'm eager to collaborate on JavaScript websites.
+I'm a software developer with a background in graphic design, passionate about design, and always looking for improvement. </br> Currently, I'm working on exciting projects and trying to contribute to the tech world.</br> I'm improving my skills in JavaScript, React, Next.js, and learning Python. </br> I'm eager to collaborate on JavaScript websites.
 Feel free to talk to me about everything!
 Fun fact: I love anime!

 ## 🌐 Socials: